Interments & Disinterments

 The Association reserves the right to insist upon receiving written notice of any interment at least 24 hours before the funeral cortege arrives at the Cemetery office, and at least one week’s written notice of any disinterment or removal of the remains.

 Owners of plots, lots, graves, crypts, or niches shall not permit interments to be made therein for remuneration.

 The Association shall in no way be liable for any delay in the interment of the remains where a protest has been made, or where its rules and regulations have not been complied with, and it reserves the right, under such circumstances, to place the remains in a receiving vault at the expense of the person making the interment, until the rights of all interested parties have been determined.
 The Association shall be under no duty to recognize any protest unless it is in writing and filed in its office at least 24 hours before interment.

-Inasmuch as boxes and caskets made of wood and/or metal may deteriorate and collapse after a comparatively few years, thereby causing hazardous and unsightly sunken graves, the Association may, whenever it shall deem such action necessary prohibit the use of such boxes and/or caskets except when the same are enclosed in a concrete or stone vault or sectional concrete liner, of such specifications as shall be approved by the Association.
+Inasmuch as boxes and caskets made of wood and/or metal may deteriorate and collapse after a comparatively few years, thereby causing hazardous and unsightly sunken graves, the Association may, whenever it shall deem such action necessary prohibit the use of such boxes and/or caskets except when the same are enclosed in a concrete, steel, or stone vault or a sectional concrete liner, of such specifications as shall be approved by the Association.
 The actual installation and sealing of concrete liner shall in all cases be made or overseen by the Association.